heapwolf/EventVat/README.md

 # Synopsis

-EventVat is the combination of two words; **Event**, and **Vat** (A large tank or tub used to hold liquid).
-Because EventVat deals with volatile data, it's contents could be considered liquid like.
+EventVat is event based.
+A **Vat** is a large tank or tub used to hold liquid.
+Because of the type of data EventVat deals with, it's contents could be considered liquid like.

 EventVat is a in-process key/value store with an API inspired by Redis.
 It supports 5 data types, `strings`, `numbers`, `booleans`, `arrays` and `hashes`.
 It's evented, which means that when API calls are made, events will be raised for which a callback can be provided.
 EventVat is great for working with volatile (short time to live) data in Node.js and the browser.